 - End of day 3.15

 Before, After school & Holiday Care.
 The school enjoys a close relationship with Stanley Scamps O.S.C. based in Marton United Reformed Church, who offer breakfast and after school clubs, along with holiday clubs.

 For more details contact Rachel Tax on 07900 493065.

 Breaks.
-Children in KS1 are provided with a free piece of fruit or veg daily.
-All children are supplied with a bread product and a free carton of milk daily through the Blackpool Council Breakfast Scheme.
+All children are provided with a free piece of fruit or veg daily and a free carton of milk daily through the Blackpool Council Breakfast Scheme.
 In addition to this, children have access to water fountains or can bring their own sports-style bottle of water into school.